pletfix/docs/en/routing.md

         return 'Hello World';
     });

-You can also route the request to a controller action.
+You can also route the request to a [controller](controllers) action:

 	$route->get('', 'HomeController@index');

-The member function `index` of `\App\Controllers\HomeController` will receive the root request in the exmple above:
+The member function `index` of `\App\Controllers\HomeController` will receive the root request in the example above:

-    class HelloController extends Controller
+    class HomeController extends Controller
     {
         public function index()
         {